 Added to shopping list.
 Go to shopping list.

-Ingredients58 m servings 88 cals
+Ingredients58 m servings 88

 Original recipe yields 12 servings (12 peanut butter balls)

 - Spray a small skillet with cooking spray; add sunflower and pumpkin seeds.
 Warm over low heat until they just start to brown, about 3 minutes.
 Remove from heat and transfer to a small bowl.
 Add peanut butter, almond flour, flaxseed meal, dark chocolate, and honey to the bowl.
 Mix well.

 - Scoop out level tablespoon-sized portions of the mixture with a measuring spoon.
 Roll into balls with your fingers.